gardusig/road2senior/preparation/behavioral.md

 - People got happy with results and a new customer was being managed from then on

 ## How have I managed all SDKs while at Orkes?

-### Leadership Principles

-- Customer Obsession
-- Ownership
-- Insist on the Highest Standards

 ### Commitment to maintain and improve multiple software while automating as much as possible